MicrosoftDocs/customer-insights/ci-docs/predict-transactional-churn.md

 For environments based on business accounts, we can predict transactional churn for an account and also a combination of account and another level of information like product category.
 For example, adding a dimension can help determine how likely it is that the account "Contoso" will stop buying the product category "office stationery."
 In addition, for business accounts, we can also use AI to generate a list of potential reasons why an account is likely to churn for a category of secondary level information.

 > [!TIP]
-> Try the tutorial for a transaction churn prediction using sample data: [Transaction churn prediction sample guide](sample-guide-predict-transactional-churn.md).
+> Try the transaction churn prediction using sample data: [Transaction churn prediction sample guide](sample-guide-predict-transactional-churn.md).

 ## Prerequisites